KevGildea/KevGildea.github.io/_posts/2021-10-06-Kinematic-Differential-Equations.md

   <img src="/assets/images/Kinematic-Differential-Equations/fig3.png" width="1200">
 </p>

-PLOT SHOWING HOW ERRORS COMPOUND IN THE ROTATION MATRIX
+PLOT SHOWING HOW ERRORS COMPOUND IN THE ROTATION MATRIX - plot the value for determinant and explain that the axes become non-orthogonal indicating that the rotation matix is non-orthogonal (http://www.euclideanspace.com/maths/algebra/matrix/orthogonal/).
+DOES THE APPROACH I USE ALSO FORCE THE ROTATION MATRIX TO HAVE A DETERMINANT OF 1??

 MATHS FOR MAKING MATRIX ORTHOGONAL AND CHECKING IF IT IS A VALID ROTATION MATRIX